7 Facts from our Oral DNA Labs Review

-Oral DNA Labs was founded by a team of dedicated healthcare and laboratory professionals.
-The company’s current CEO, Brian Carr, has been leading the company since its inception in 2008.
+Oral DNA Labs was founded by a team of healthcare and laboratory professionals.
+The company’s current CEO, Brian Carr, has been leading the company since it started in 2008.
 He was also the Founder/Chairman / CEO of American Esoteric Laboratories, Inc., between 2003 and 2007.

-The company is known for its contributions to personal healthcare.
-There are 3 sections of their website for providers, patients, and research.
+The company is well known for contributing to personal healthcare through oral testing and diagnosing.
+Its website has three sections for providers, patients, and research.
 This review will focus on the patient section.

-The provider section contains information on how providers can be added to their directory and take advantage of the company’s expertise.
-The research section contains a contact form for researchers to get in contact with the company tomorrow.
+The provider section contains information on how providers can be added to its directory and take advantage of the company’s expertise.
+The research section contains a contact form for researchers interested in working together.

-Besides providing innovative diagnostics tests, they are also known for providing exceptional customer services and consultations.
-They help healthcare professionals detect disease and risk factors at early stages when treatment is easier.
+Besides providing innovative diagnostics tests, Oral DNA Labs also offers exceptional customer services and consultations.
+It helps healthcare professionals detect disease and risk factors at early stages when treatment is easier.

 The Science behind Oral DNA Labs

-Oral DNA Labs sequences the genetic material of the bacteria hidden in your mouth.
-It uses these sequences to identify harmful pathogens and help your oral health care provider design personalized treatment or prevention plans.
-In addition to bad breath, dental decay, and gum disease, oral pathogens can also increase the risk of systemic diseases like cardiovascular disease, diabetes, stroke and rheumatoid arthritis.
+Oral DNA Labs sequences the genetic material of the bacteria hiding in your mouth.
+It uses these sequences to identify harmful pathogens and help your oral health care provider design personalized treatment or prevention plans for common health problems.
+In addition to bad breath, dental decay, and gum disease, oral pathogens can also increase the risk of systemic disease like cardiovascular disease, diabetes, stroke and rheumatoid arthritis.